atharva-lipare/MS-Teams-Auto-Joiner/README.md

     ```

 - Step 2:
-    To set login credentials and minimum number of participants allowed, modify [config.json](config.json):
+    To set login credentials and minimum number of participants allowed, modify [config.json.rename](config.json.rename) and rename it to `config.json`:
     ```json
     {
         "username":"example@example.com",